jnozzi/cocoadev.com/markdown/ScriptingBridgeAndMail.md

 ----

 Without knowing much about Mail scripting, it looks like the address is a collection, and you're trying to set it to a string.
-The clue is "General/MailToRecipient 0 of General/MailOutgoingMessage".  --K
+The clue is "MailToRecipient 0 of MailOutgoingMessage".  --K

 ----

 This is what the interface looks like.

 // An email recipient
-@interface General/MailRecipient : General/MailItem
+@interface MailRecipient : MailItem
-@property (copy) General/NSString *address;  // The recipients email address
+@property (copy) NSString *address;  // The recipients email address
-@property (copy) General/NSString *name;  // The name used for display
+@property (copy) NSString *name;  // The name used for display
 @end

 // An email recipient in the To: field
-@interface General/MailToRecipient : General/MailRecipient
+@interface MailToRecipient : MailRecipient
 @end